sciZer0/7/v/README.md

 Actually, this approach means that increasing the inefficiency (overhead) is the goal for each of the existing blockchains.

-Ideally, a blockchain must use another, truly-decentralized, more efficient way to build up its "51% attack" resistance – of course, remaining extremely-decentralized, extremely-democratic, extremely-sustainable and secure.
+Ideally, a blockchain must use another, truly-decentralized, more efficient way to build up its "51% attack" resistance – of course, remaining extremely-decentralized, extremely-democratic and extremely-sustainable.

 The Vote blockchain ideally solves this problem from day one.